The Craft Beer Marketing Awards Competition Goes Global for 2021

 The 2021 CBMAs consist of over 30 categories that cover all aspects of brew marketing – from labels to logos and tap handles to taprooms.
 Most notably, new this year are two special categories to reflect recent events: a “Pandemic Marketing” category which looks at original marketing done during the COVID-19 outbreak, and the “Human Rights” category celebrate those who support the fight for equality for all through different forms of marketing and design.

-As part of the worldwide expansion in 2021, the judge panel has grown including four judges from Australia.
+As part of the worldwide expansion in 2021, the judge panel has grown including judges from the United Kingdom and Ireland.

 You can see the full judge panel by clicking https://craftbeermarketingawards.com/2021-judges-panel/